jgmalcolm/jgmalcolm.github.io/cv.md

 ## Abstract and Poster

-1. Malcolm, Rindler, Chu, Pradilla,
+1. Malcolm, Rindler, Chu, Grossberg, Pradilla,
    Ahmad. ["Complications After Cranioplasty are More Common In The Presence of a Preexisting Ventriculoperitoneal Shunt: A Systematic Review and Meta-Analysis."](/pubs/malcolm-CNS2016-VPS.pdf)
    Congress of Neurological Surgeons (CNS) 2016.
 Accepted for poster.